tytydraco/yessleep/out/How_To_Go_To_Another_World_Russian_Methods.md

 Steps :

-1. It is said that if you can contact the Deity Of Anime Artists (“Otaku”) First you must say the following prayer on any night you wish at exactly 3AM :
+1. It is said that if you can contact the Deity Of Anime Artists (“Otaku”) You can go to the anime world of your choice.
+First you must say the following prayer on any night you wish at exactly 3AM :
 “O great Otaku I offer you the gift of my leg, arm/hand, and iris/diaphragm and I ask you to take/deliver me to the world of the anime (Name of the anime you want to go too), Amen.

 NOTES :